rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check/moves_and_initialization/move_paths.md

 # Move paths

 In reality, it's not enough to track initialization at the granularity of local variables.
-Sometimes we need to track, e.g., individual fields:
+Rust also allows us to do moves and initialization at the field granularity:

 ```rust
 fn foo() {